Savannahmunn1996/EditAllDay/README.md

 # EditAllDay

 ## Description
 This is a text editor that was created using webpack.
-This awesome text edititor runs in the browser.
+This awesome text editor runs in the browser.
 It features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.